Drone Stocks: Top Drone Shares in India (2026)

 Info Edge (India) Ltd

 Info Edge was founded in 1995.
 It is an internet company known for platforms like Naukri.com, 99acres, and Jeevansathi.
-Info Edge invests in drone technology and explores how drones can be used in industries like real estate and recruitment.
+Info Edge invests in drone technology and explores how drones can be used across industries such as real estate and recruitment.

 Zen Technologies Ltd